SMU Community Hackathon

 Overview

-The project will bring together youth for a month–long initiative, kicking off with a two-day virtual hackathon on February 18th and February 19th, 2021.
+The project is bringing together youth for a monthlong initiative, that kicked off with a two-day virtual hackathon on February 18th and February 19th, 2021.
 In teams, participants will develop innovative solutions in combating human sex trafficking from a preventative perspective.
-The event will feature speakers, panel sessions, brainstorming workshops and hands-on opportunities for participants to work with peers and mentors in bringing their ideas to life.
+The hack portion included speakers, panel sessions, brainstorming workshops and hands-on opportunities for participants to work with peers and mentors in bringing their ideas to life.

-After the hackathon, teams move on to the project’s second phase.
-Teams will receive weekly mentorship and attend skill development sessions as they develop their ideas over the month before delivering final pitches to an expert panel for a chance to win cash and other prizes.
+We are now in the project’s second phase.
+Teams are continuing with additional skill development training sessions and mentorship as they develop their ideas over the month before delivering final pitches to an expert panel for a chance to win cash and other prizes.

 Challenges

-As this month-long challenge initiates participants will select and address one challenge from the following problem statements during the virtual hackathon:
+Participants will select and address one challenge from the following problem statements during the project:

 Final pitches would be delivered on one of these challenges.